xiaohanhaowei/AlexNet/README.md

 ## Training
 There is no scripts discribe how to train yet.
 ## How to trace the time the model use
-There is a [issue](https://github.com/tensorflow/tensorflow/issues/1824) in tensorflow repo describe how to use 'tf.RunOptions.FULL_TRACE'.
+There is a [issue](https://github.com/tensorflow/tensorflow/issues/1824) in tensorflow repo describes how to use 'tf.RunOptions.FULL_TRACE'.
-However when you meet can't find 'libcupti.so' error, you could add the environmet variable 'LD_LIBRARY_PATH' in your executing terminal environmet, i.e. 'export LD_LIBRARY_PATH="/usr/local/cuda-10.0/lib64:/usr/local/cuda-10.0/extras/CUPTI/lib64"' that will fix the issue.
+However when you meet 'can't find libcupti.so' error, you could add the environmet variable 'LD_LIBRARY_PATH' in your executing terminal environmet, i.e. `export LD_LIBRARY_PATH="/usr/local/cuda-10.0/lib64:/usr/local/cuda-10.0/extras/CUPTI/lib64"` that will fix this issue.
-But there is not a way to add this environment variable to the system enviroment, yet. -__-.
+If you wanna once and for all, then edit the `.bashrc` and augment this:
+`export LD_LIBRARY_PATH="/usr/local/cuda-10.0/extras/CUPTI/lib64:$LD_LIBRARY_PATH"`
+that's it! "-**-"